-Domestic: This device complies with FCC rules Part 15.
+Domestic: This device complies with FCC Rules Part 15.
 Operation is subject to the following two conditions: (1) This device may not cause harmful interference and (2) this device must accept any interference that may be received, including interference that may cause undesirable operation.

-This equipment generates and uses radio frequency energy and if not installed and used properly, that is, in strict accordance with the manufacturer's instructions, may cause interference to radio and television reception.
-It has been type tested and found to comply with the limits for a FCC Class B computing device in accordance with the specifications in Subpart J of Part 15 of FCC Rules, which are designed to provide reasonable protection against such interference in a residential installation.
+This equipment generates and uses radio frequency energy and if not installed and used properly, in strict accordance with the manufacturer's instructions, may cause interference to radio and television reception.
+It has been type tested and found to comply within the limits of a FCC Class B computing device in accordance with the specifications in Subpart J of Part 15 of FCC Rules, as stated above.
 However, there is no guarantee that interference will not occur in a particular installation.
-If this equipment does cause interference to radio or television reception, which can be determined by turning the equipment off and on, the user is encouraged to try to correct the interference by one or more of the following measures:Reorient the receiving antenna, relocate the remote control receiver with respect to the radio/TV antenna or plug the controller into a different outlet so that the controller and radio/TV are on different branch circuits.
-If necessary, the user should consult the dealer or an experienced radio/television technician for additional suggestions.
+If this equipment does cause interference to radio or television reception, which can be determined by turning the equipment off and on, the user is encouraged to try to correct the interference by one or more of the following measures: Reorient the receiving antenna, relocate the remote control receiver with respect to the radio/TV antenna or plug the controller into a different outlet so that the controller and radio/TV are on different branch circuits.If necessary, the user should consult the dealer or an experienced radio/television technician for additional suggestions.
 The user may find the following booklet prepared by the Federal Communications Commission helpful: "How to Identify and Resolve Radio-TV Interference Problems".
 This booklet is available from the U.S. Government Printing Office, Washington, DC 20402.
 Stock No. 004-000-00345-4.

-FCC ID: W7OMRF24J40MDME-BASE, OA3MRF24J40MA-HANDHELD
+FCC ID: W7OMRF24J40MDME-Base, OA3MRF24J40MA-Hand Held

-IC: 7693A-24J40MDME-BASE, 7693A-24J40MA-HANDHELD
+IC: 7693A-24J40MDME-Base, 7693A-24J40MA-Hand Held